 What Should You Wear to the Ohio Renaissance Festival?

-You should wear whatever you are comfortable in.
+You should wear whatever you are comfortable with.
 A lot of the festival attendees do dress up.

-In fact, the people watching is spectacular.
-There are some really creative costumes.
+In fact, the people-watching is spectacular.
+There are some really creative costumes and countless characters to observe during your day of medieval fun.

 If you don’t want to dress up that is totally fine too.
 There are also plenty of vendors if you want to purchase a few pieces while you are there.
 The elf ears are a very popular accessory.

-If you arrive early you may want to dress in layers because it can get warm on a beautiful fall day.
+If you arrive at the beginning of the Ohio Renaissance Festival you may want to dress in layers because it can get warm on a beautiful fall day.
 It can also get dusty so plan your footwear accordingly.

 There are both permanent and portable bathrooms located throughout the festival.
 I would highly suggest a permanent one if you have a more elaborate costume.

-Are There Things For Kids at the Ohio Renaissance Festival?
+Are There Things For Kids to Do at the Ohio Renaissance Festival?

 You’ll find many children-centric vendors along Urchin Alley between the Revelers Stage and the Mudde Show.

-There are also some really creative human-powered rides that kids will enjoy.
+There are also some really creative human-powered rides and that little lords and ladies will enjoy and games of skill that appeal to all ages.

 Take Home a Unique Souvenir